roryp/langchain-for-beginners/01-introduction/README.md

 **Want to use Microsoft Foundry instead of GitHub Models?** All the code you just wrote will work with zero changes!

 Simply update your `.env` file with your Azure endpoint and API key.
-For detailed setup instructions, see the [Azure AI Foundry Setup](../00-course-setup/APPENDIX.md#azure-ai-foundry-setup).
+For detailed setup instructions, see the [Microsoft Foundry Setup](../00-course-setup/APPENDIX.md#azure-ai-foundry-setup).

 ---